paul-blackwell/movie-search-docs-/docs/unit-3.md

   },
 });

 ```

-Lets check everything is working correctly buy inspecting our Redux state in the application.
+Lets check everything is working correctly by inspecting our Redux state in the application.
 We can do this buy right clicking then selecting the "inspect" option.
 Assuming we have the **[Redux DevTools extension](https://chrome.google.com/webstore/detail/redux-devtools)** extension installed,
 all we need to do is click on two arrows in our devtools the click on Redux.

 ![Accessing Redux DevTools extension in google devtools screen shot](/img/unit-3/accessing-redux-devtools-extension.png)